 When you start your magazine on a shoestring budget, it’s all about wearing many hats (publisher, editor, writer, interviewer, etc.), and it might stay that way.
 But if you decide to grow, you can start to flesh out your process and bring on a team.
 At this point, you may need to expand into productivity and management software.
 Otherwise, the technology for deploying a digital magazine isn’t too complex, and definitely within reach of the most tech-averse entrepreneur.

-But design that gets your digital magazine thousands of readers has to go far beyond this threshold.
-You can’t just be great—you need to be AWESOME.
+But the design that gets your digital magazine thousands of readers has to go far beyond this threshold.
+You can’t just be great—you need to be awesome.

 Here at Foundr, everything we put out not only has great design, but we strive to make it unique, edgy, and even daring.
 We know that our magazine is read mostly by young people, who are full of energy and ready to make a change in this world through entrepreneurship.
 Our design has to convey that energy: